VeritasSoftware/MyBlazorAnimation/MyBlazorAnimation/README.md

 }
 ```

-You can use the `--durationInSeconds` and `--iterationCount` CSS variables to set the duration and iteration count for the custom animation.
+You can use the `--durationInSeconds`, `--iterationCount` and `--delayInSeconds` CSS variables to set the duration, iteration count and delay for the custom animation.

-These CSS variables will be set by the `Animate` component based on the `DurationInSeconds` and `IterationCount` properties.
+These CSS variables will be set by the `Animate` component based on it's `DurationInSeconds`, `IterationCount` and `DelayInSeconds` properties.